-- 1 Log in to the target host computer as root. - 2 Download the Scalix .bin file, and place it in a convenient directory on the host, for example the root home folder. - 3 In a terminal window, if the file is not in the root home folder, use the cd command to change to the appropriate folder, for example cd /scalixtest/
+- 1 Log in to the target host computer as root. - 2 Download the Scalix .bin file, and place it in a convenient directory on the host, for example the root home folder. - In a terminal window, if the file is not in the root home folder, use the cd command to change to the appropriate folder, for example cd /scalixtest/

-4 Launch the installation programs by entering bash and the .bin file name, for example
+- 4 Launch the installation programs by entering bash and the .bin file name, for example bash scalix-12.0.0-GA-enterprise-redhat-intel.bin - 5 This displays the license agreement.

 - a Press the space bar repeatedly to scroll down, or press q to skip to the end. - b At the end of the agreement, at the prompt, accept the agreement by entering yes. - c At the prompt, launch the Readme file by pressing Enter. - d When prompted, run the package by entering yes.
-Or, if you installed the debugging programs outlined in the pre-installation chapter, instead enter no and manually launch the installer, for example using cd scalix-11.3.0-GA ./scalix-installer --debug 6 This starts the Scalix installation wizard, which displays the Welcome screen.
+Or, if you installed the debugging programs outlined in the pre-installation chapter, instead enter no and manually launch the installer, for example using

+'''

+cd scalix-12.0.0-GA ./ scalix-installer --debug

+'''

+6 This starts the Scalix installation wizard, which displays the Welcome screen.